toshko07/outdoorsy-challenge/README.md

 # About
-This is a solution for the outdoorsy-challenge.
+This is a solution for the outdoorsy interview challenge.
+The application is a REST API that provides endpoints for searching and retrieving rental listings.

 # Requirements
 - Go 1.21.6